Agm91/Aplazo-app/README.md

 ## Considerations

-Definetely too much to be done here but I decided to focus on speed.
+Definitely too much to be done here but I decided to focus on speed.

  - Improve the Clean arquitecture to make it more testable.
  - Language improvement with dictionary download with online services.